safi-ullah-031/VIGIL/README.md

 - Follow Python PEP 8 style guidelines
 - Add comprehensive documentation for new features
 - Include tests for new functionality

-## Contact Information

-For questions, issues, or contributions, please contact:
-- **Project Maintainer**: [Your Name]
-- **Email**: [Your Email]
-- **GitHub**: [Your GitHub Profile]

-## Acknowledgments

-- University of Central Florida for providing the UCF50 dataset
-- TensorFlow and Keras communities for the deep learning frameworks
-- OpenCV community for computer vision tools
-- Research community for foundational work in action recognition

 ---